Kakamotobi/Learned/Computer Network/Network-Protocols.md

 ### Types of Sockets
 #### Stream Sockets (for TCP)
-> A steram socket provides a bidirectional, reliable, sequenced, and unduplicated flow of data with no record boundaries.
+> A stream socket provides a bidirectional, reliable, sequenced, and unduplicated flow of data with no record boundaries.
 After the connection has been established, data can be read from and written to these sockets as a byte stream.
 The socket type is `SOCK_STREAM` | Oracle
 ##### (Stream) Socket API
 - Most programming languages provide a socket interface.
   - Ex: `net` library in Node.js.